 Adventure brand Rei often uses intertitles to great effect in its Instagram Stories.
 Creating your own intertitles is super easy, with customizable templates like Sales Instagram Video Maker for a Travel Agency from Placeit.

 Looking for more ways to up your Instagram game?
-Go from zero to Insta hero in next to no time with lessons from the School of Instagram by Milkshake.
+Check out our guide to using Instagram Stories in your social media strategy, and go from zero to Insta hero in next to no time with lessons from the School of Instagram by Milkshake.